Chioma Nnamaka

 Chioma Nnamaka (born June 15, 1985 in Uppsala, Sweden) is a Swedish professional female basketball player and a member of Sweden women's national basketball team.
+Nnamaka is Swedish of Nigerian origin and her parents are Jonathan and Ann-Patrick Nnamaka.

 High school and college

 Nnamaka attended high school at Fryshusets Kunskaps Centrum.
 While playing basketball, she helped her team to win the Swedish Championship on three occasions.
 Nnamaka then went to the United States to attend the Georgia Institute of Technology.
 She made the Dean's list studying International Affairs, and played basketball for the Georgia Tech Yellow Jackets women's basketball team.